groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/sign/metadata/dot.en.md

 ############################# Header ############################
 title: "Metadata electronic signatures for Dot document in Java is simple and easy!"
 description: "eSign your Dot documents and contracts with the hidden Metadata.
-Generate Metadata for image, Words, PDF, Excel and Presentation quick, easy and simple with few lines of code to set up options.!"
+Generate Metadata for image, Words, PDF, Excel and Presentation quick, easy and simple with few lines of code to set up options."
 bg_image: "https://cms.admin.containerize.com/templates/aspose/App_Themes/V3/images/bg/header1.png"
 bg_overlay: false
 button: